tsedio/tsed/docs/docs/providers-lazy-loading.md

 :::

-Create you own lazy injectable doesn't require special things, just declare a module or an injectable service with default export:
+Creating your own lazy injectable does not require special configuration, just declare a module or an injectable service with default export:

 ::: code-group
 <<< @/docs/snippets/providers/decorators/lazy-inject-declaration.ts [Decorators]